ltonetwork/documentation/identity/README.md

 The first event on the event chain MUST be an identity.
 This event enables the user or organization to add subsequent events on the chain.
 This is the initiator of the chain.

 This initial identity can start adding other identities on the chain.
-If it knows the public key\(s\) of, it can simply add them and notify the user about this new chain.
+If it knows the public key(sa) of, it can simply add them and notify the user about this new chain.
 If the public key is unknown a new key pair may be generated.

 #### Authentication